-The Extended Care Program at St. Rose-McCarthy Catholic School provides professional care, supervision, homework support, and recreation and enrichment activities for the children of working families who desire both Catholic school education and supplementary day care in a Christian environment as an Extended Care Program of the school day.
+The Extended Care Program at St. Rose-McCarthy Catholic School provides professional care, supervision, homework support, and recreation and enrichment activities for the children of working families who desire both Catholic school education and supplementary daycare in a Christian environment as an Extended Care Program of the school day.
 All policies of school, including the contents of this handbook, apply during the Extended Care Program which is only available to students enrolled at St. Rose-McCarthy Catholic School for an additional fee.
+If the program is below the minimum number of students that can cover the cost of supervision, parents will be notified and we will work on a potential alternative to help.